wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/using_docker_secrets.md

      See the [Docker guide](https://docs.docker.com/engine/swarm/secrets/#defining-and-using-secrets-in-compose-files) for more information on defining and using Docker secrets.

 ## Configuring the secrets' location

-The Docker and file secrets can be found in default directory locations in the container.
-The Docker secrets default to `/run/secrets/<secret_name>` in Linux containers, or `C:\ProgramData\Docker\secrets` in Windows containers whereas the default location for the file secret is the `<MI-HOME>/` directory.
+The Docker secrets and file secrets are stored in default locations in the container environment.
+The Docker secrets can be found in the following location:

+-	On **Linux**: `/run/secrets/<secret_name>`
+-	On **Windows**: `C:\ProgramData\Docker\secrets`

+The default location for the file secret is the `<MI-HOME>/` directory.
 Therefore, by default, the server will search for aliases in these directories.

 However, if you are storing your secrets in a different directory location in the container, you should configure the server to search the secrets in those custom directories by using the following **system properties**.